fmahnke/CookieCrate/README.md

 displayed as popups on top of all active desktop windows, so important information will not be missed if the game is played with the window in the background!

+Notifications can be selectively enabled in the menu so you will only see the things you want.

 Cookie Crate shows notifications for the following events:

 * Golden/wrath cookie appeared.
 If Christmas, also shows time until next reindeer.